Taking the Exam

 On-line remote testing:

-During the pandemic of Covid-19, online proctoring has been offered in addition to on-site proctored exams.
-Online proctored exam participants will need to allow a remote proctor to access your camera to ensure that you stay on task.
-If you leave the computer or access adjacent items that are not allowed during the exam, you may be disqualified from the exam.
+Since the Covid-19 pandemic, online proctoring has been offered in addition to on-site proctored exams.
+Online proctored exam participants will need to allow a remote proctor to access their camera to ensure they stay on task.
+If the participant leaves the computer or accesses adjacent items that are not allowed during the exam, they may be disqualified from the exam.
 Use of a personal computer is strongly recommended due to company-computer firewalls that might interfere with the ability for live proctoring.
-(On-line remote testing may not continue after the pandemic passes)

 No personal items are permitted while testing, including cell phones, watches, calculators or purses.
 (A timer and calculator are on the exam interface.)